DID YOU KNOW...

 Cranberry Facts:

-An estimated 20% of cranberries eaten in the year are eaten on Thanksgiving.
+An estimated 20% of cranberries consumed each year are eaten on Thanksgiving.

-Native Americans ate cranberries and used them for their fabrics, pottery, and medicinal purposes.
+Native Americans ate cranberries and used them in their fabrics, pottery, and for medicinal purposes.

 The top cranberry-growing states are Wisconsin, Massachusetts, New Jersey, Oregon, and Washington.

-The Pilgrims named the fruit "craneberry" because their drooping heads in the spring reminded them of a crane.
+The Pilgrims named the fruit "craneberry" because its drooping heads in the spring reminded them of a crane.

 A cranberry is most ripe when it can bounce.

-Only 5% of cranberries grown are sold fresh; the remaining percent are sold as cranberry juice, cranberry sauce, etc.
+Only 5% of cranberries grown are sold fresh; the rest are processed into cranberry juice, cranberry sauce, and other products.

-A cup of fresh cranberries is about 50 calories, whereas a cup of cranberry sauce is around 400.
+A cup of fresh cranberries has about 50 calories, while a cup of cranberry sauce contains around 400 calories.

 Pumpkin Facts:

-Those states together produced around 1 billion pounds of pumpkin in 2008.
+These states produced around 1 billion pounds of pumpkin in 2008.

-According to the Guinness Book of World Records, the largest Pumpkin Pie ever baked weighed over 2,000 pounds and measured over 12 feet long.
-The pie was baked in October 2005 by the New Bremen Giant Pumpkin Growers from Ohio.
+According to the Guinness Book of World Records, the largest pumpkin pie ever baked weighed over 2,000 pounds and measured more than 12 feet long.
+The New Bremen Giant Pumpkin Growers from Ohio baked it in October 2005.

 Pumpkins are 90% water.

-Approximately 90% of the pumpkins processed in the United States in a year are grown in Illinois.
+Illinois grows about 90% of the pumpkins processed in the United States each year.

-Early colonial settlers used pumpkins for the crust of pies rather than the filling.
+Early colonial settlers used pumpkins for pie crusts rather than filling.

 Pumpkin is a fruit.

-Pumpkins grow on 6 of the seven continents.
+Pumpkins grow on six of the seven continents.

-The world's fastest pumpkin carver is Steve Clarke of Havertown, Pennsylvania.
-In 2000 he carved a 27-pound pumpkin in 1 minute 14 seconds, beating the old record by 19 seconds.
+Steve Clarke of Havertown, Pennsylvania, holds the world record for the fastest pumpkin carving.
+In 2000, he carved a 27-pound pumpkin in 1 minute 14 seconds, beating the previous record by 19 seconds.

 Pumpkins come in various colors, including green, red, yellow, white, blue, tan, and orange.